 Jewelry Branding Foundations

 Your logo and color scheme are going to be the most visible part of your branding, so you want to make sure these are consistent across all channels.
 It’s okay to have a main logo and an alternate option, but you don’t want to create too many.
-For an in-depth look at creating your logo and other graphic design basics, check out this article (LINK TO JANELLE’S ARTICLE).
+For an in-depth look at creating your logo and other graphic design basics, check out this article on graphic design basics.
 Again with the color scheme, it’s okay to occasionally use other colors than your selected palette.
 What you want to avoid is using too many colors too often.
 Try to stick with a general palette.
 For example, at Halstead you’ll see a lot of deep red (we call it Halstead Red) mixed with white, black, and gray.
 But we do mix in other colors depending on the situation and theme.

 Expand your Visual Identity